openstack-archive/release-tools/README.rst

 Examples:

-./release_notes.py ~/repos/openstack/oslo.config 1.7.0 1.8.0
+release-notes ~/repos/openstack/oslo.config 1.7.0 1.8.0

   Print the release notes between versions 1.7.0 and 1.8.0 for the project in the ``~/repos/openstack/oslo.config`` directory.

-./release_notes.py --show-dates --changes-only ~/repos/openstack/oslo.config 1.8.0 HEAD
+release-notes --show-dates --changes-only ~/repos/openstack/oslo.config 1.8.0 HEAD

   Print the list of changes after 1.8.0 for the project in the ``~/repos/openstack/oslo.config`` directory, including the date of